open-amdocs/textcrate/README.md

 Note, that in a real application `"type"` and `"Error"` will probably be constants.
 The instance of `BookBorrowingErrors` is also likely to be kept in a constant.

+## Motivation

+We were looking for an application message repository API that would be easy to use, and would allow for streamlined development.
+Adding or using a message should require minimum disruption from a developer, and be IDE friendly.

+Actually, adding a new message type to a repository, and instantiating a message object should be as easy as adding and calling a method!
+This is easily done "on the fly" in any modern IDE.
+This approach would also automatically enforce the uniqueness and number of parameters of a message, and allow for typed parameters as an additional advantage if needed.
+Auto code completion when selecting/using an existing message is yet another advantage.

 ## Modules